Uses for a Sinking Fund

 You should keep your sinking funds in fairly liquid accounts; a high-interest rate money market account is a good choice.
 The type of account you choose also depends on what the fund will be used for.

 If you are working toward a larger goal several months or years in the future, you may be able to put the money into an account that is not as easily accessible but has a higher yield.

 However, you should not put your sinking funds into the stock market.
 If you want to earn a higher interest on your sinking funds, consider putting them in a savings account that offers a higher interest rate than your local bank.

 With your savings account, you are working to build wealth.
 As you build your savings, it will eventually begin to work for you.
-This is not money that you want to dip into.
+You do not want to dip into it.

 However, with a sinking fund, you are saving up for your planned expense, which means that money was always intended to be spent.
 A sinking fund is not likely to increase your overall net worth, but it lets you do the things you want to do, like buy a new car, go on vacation or put a down payment on a home.